duereg/codetype/src/documents/posts/20120911-how-to-install-sublime-text-2-on-ubuntu-12-04-unity.html.md

 layout: post
 ```

-# How to install Sublime Text 2 on Ubuntu 12.04 (Unity)

 [Sublime Text](http://www.sublimetext.com/) has rapidly become my favorite text editor.
 Cross platform, easy to use, great feature set.
 The Command Palette feature, where you can search for a feature without having to know where it is in the application, is an piece of usability brilliance.
 Somebody cobbled together a great step-by-step set of directions on how to install sublime on ubuntu.
 I wanted to give a shout-out to them and their work.

 [How to install Sublime Text 2 on Ubuntu 12.04 (Unity) | Technoreply](http://www.technoreply.com/how-to-install-sublime-text-2-on-ubuntu-12-04-unity/).